 In some instances, if the course has a mid-year intake, you can defer for 6 months (1 semester).

-8th Jan – Closing date for second round change of preferences
+24th Jan – Closing date to change preferences for Second round offers

 If you didn't get the ATAR you were hoping for, there are other pathways into university study.
 At ECU, that includes UniPrep or the Experience Based Entry Scheme.
 In some circumstances, Year 12 students can be asked to sit the STAT test, administered by TISC.

 - Written English - tests your ability to communicate effectively in writing

 - Multiple Choice - tests in the areas of Humanities, Social Science, Mathematics

 Year 12 students are only able to sit the Written English component of the STAT test if they have received permission or have been invited from a university to do so.
 This is usually because their Year 12 English results were deemed as a near miss for entry into a Bachelor degree.